 Class Attendance Policy

 Students are expected to attend all scheduled classes.
 In many classes and laboratories active student participation or performance is an essential part of the learning experience and absences may negatively affect the course grade.
 Each academic department or instructor will set a class attendance policy and feature it prominently in syllabi.
-Having informed the students of particular attendance requirements, the instructor should refer students with unsatisfactory attendance records to appropriate resources through Retention Alert.* Faculty members are reminded that the Early Warning policy of the university defines specific referral polices for attendance in 100-level courses.
+Having informed the students of particular attendance requirements, the instructor should refer students with unsatisfactory attendance records to the Learning Commons through Advise, which can be accessed through Self Service in MyQ.
+Faculty members are reminded that the Early Warning policy of the university defines specific referral polices for attendance in 100-level courses.

 Occasionally, students participating in intercollegiate athletics will be absent from classes because of scheduled athletic contests.
 It is the responsibility of those students to notify their instructors in advance of anticipated absences.
 If they give such advance notice to their instructors, they will be given the opportunity to make up any requirements for the courses.

 Similarly, students who must miss classes because of religious obligations will be given the opportunity to make up course requirements if they have notified their instructors in advance of the anticipated absences.
 Academic and Student Affairs will notify faculty if students in their classes have been placed on Medical Leave or suspended via a Student Code of Conduct system decision.